viseztrance/flow/README.md

 The second one has an extra option named `contains`, that *needs* to have a valid [regex](https://doc.rust-lang.org/regex/regex/index.html#syntax) syntax.
-In this example, only lines containg `xyz` (case insensitive) will be shown.
+In this example, only lines containing `xyz` (case insensitive) will be shown.

 The last filter has two extra options named `starts_with` and `ends_with` which also need to be valid regexes.
-This example will yield every line between the ones matching `Started POST` and `Completed 500`, as long as in between there is at least one containg `xyz`.
+This example will yield every line between the ones matching `Started POST` and `Completed 500`, as long as in between there is at least one containing `xyz`.

 To yield the right content, it's very important to match all starting and end lines even if we have no interest in them – for example, in our case values such